VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Prereq/othersubjects.md

 ## English

 I'm monolingual.
 I got just enough Spanish in high school to graduate and never looked back.
-Unfortunately for those that don't speak English as a first language, the internet has developed in such a way that English is basically the go-to language online.
+Unfortunately, for those that don't speak English as a first language, the internet has developed in such a way that English is basically the go-to language online.

 {{< hint info>}}